 For unlimited airport lounge access, you will need to apply for the Platinum card.
 With my referral link, you will get more Membership Rewards points.

 The flight itself was great.
-The air hostesses welcomed us on board, immaculately made up as always, I have no idea how they keep delivering those smiles all day and keep their makeup still looking good at 9 pm, but they do and my meal was delivered with the usual smile.
+The air hostesses welcomed us on board, immaculately made up as always, I have no idea how they keep delivering those smiles all day and keep their makeup still looking good at 9:00 pm, but they do, and my meal was delivered with the usual smile.

 The cabin on this British Airways A319 was spacious, as the plane had not been densified, much like the A320 flight I reviewed last week.
 The decor was royal blue and light blue with grey tray tables.
-These cabin interiors are not new or special but they seemed clean (even though British Airways may be giving up on cleaning cabins between flights) and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.
+These cabin interiors are not new or special but they seemed clean and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.

 European flights on the British Airways tend to be on their Airbus A319, A320 & A321’s and the experience is very similar as they all have the same in layout 2-2 in Business Class and 3-3 in Economy, with the main difference being whether they have been refurbished recently or not.